Japanese tea ceremony: Schools

 As they master the basics, students will be instructed on how to prepare the powdered tea for use, how to fill the tea caddy, and finally, how to measure the tea and water and whisk it to the proper consistency.
-Once these basic steps have been mastered, students begin to practice the simplest temae, typically beginning with O-bon temae.
+Once these basic steps have been mastered, students begin to practice the simplest temae, O-bon temae.
 Only when the first offering has been mastered will students move on.
 Study is through observation and hands on practice; students do not often take notes, and many teachers discourage the practice of note-taking.

+Typically, each class ends with the whole group being given brief instruction by the main teacher, usually concerning the contents of the tokonoma (the scroll alcove, which typically features a hanging scroll (usually with calligraphy), a flower arrangement, and occasionally other objects as well) and the sweets that have been served that day.
+Related topics include incense and kimono, or comments on seasonal variations in equipment or offerings.

 As they master each offering, some schools and teachers present students with certificates at a formal ceremony.
-According to the school, this certificate may warrant that the student has mastered a given temae, or may give the student permission to begin studying a given temae.
-Acquiring such certificates is often very costly; the student typically must not only pay for the preparation of the certificate itself and for participating in the gathering during which it is bestowed, but is also expected to thank the teacher by presenting him or her with a gift of money.
+Depending on the school, this certificate may warrant that the student has mastered a given temae, or may give the student permission to begin studying a given temae.
+Acquiring such certificates is often expensive, the students must not only pay for the preparation of the certificate itself and for participating in the gathering during which it is bestowed, but they also expected to thank the teacher by presenting them with monetary gifts.
 The cost of acquiring certificates increases as the student's level increases.

-Typically, each class ends with the whole group being given brief instruction by the main teacher, usually concerning the contents of the tokonoma (the scroll alcove, which typically features a hanging scroll (usually with calligraphy), a flower arrangement, and occasionally other objects as well) and the sweets that have been served that day.
-Related topics include incense and kimono, or comments on seasonal variations in equipment or offerings.